A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Is Obamacare socialized medicine?

 The government is only involved insofar as it regulates the coverage that can be offered, and provides premium subsidies to eligible exchange enrollees (most enrollees are subsidy-eligible; this calculator will help you quickly determine your own subsidy eligibility).
-The coverage regulations include requirements that health plans cover pre-existing conditions, cover the essential health benefits without caps on how much the plan will pay, have adequate provider networks, etc. But Obamacare is not socialized medicine, or anything even close to it.
+The coverage regulations include requirements that health plans cover pre-existing conditions, cover essential health benefits without caps on how much the plan will pay, have adequate provider networks, etc. But Obamacare is not socialized medicine, or anything even close to it.